Working poor: Work schedules

+Multiple jobs

 Many low-wage workers have to work multiple jobs in order to make ends meet.
 In 1996, 6.2 percent of the workforce held two or more full- or part-time jobs.
 Most of these people held two part-time jobs or one part-time job and one full-time job, but 4% of men and 2% of women held two full-time jobs at the same time.
 This can be physically exhausting and can often lead to short-term as well as long-term health problems.

 Low-status work

 Many low-wage service sector jobs require a great deal of customer service work.
 Although not all customer service jobs are low-wage or low-status, many of them are.
 Some argue that the low status nature of some jobs can have negative psychological effects on workers, but others argue that low status workers come up with coping mechanisms that allow them to maintain a strong sense of self-worth.

 One coping mechanism is called boundary work, which happens when one group of people valorize their own social position by comparing themselves to another group, who they perceive to be inferior in some way.
 For example, Newman (1999) found that fast food workers in New York City cope with the low-status nature of their job by comparing themselves to the unemployed, who they perceive to be even lower-status than themselves.